Department Head: Professor Evan Ward

 (Also offered as MAST 1001.)
 Three credits.
 Ebbin

 The relationship of humans with the marine environment.
 Exploitation of marine resources, development and use of the coastal zone, and the impact of technology and pollution on marine ecosystems.
 CA 3.

 Three credits.
 A background in secondary school physics, chemistry or biology is recommended.
 Not open to students who have passed MARN 1003.
 Students who complete both MARN 1002 and MARN 1004 will receive credit for a CA 3 laboratory course.

 Processes governing the geology, circulation, chemistry and biological productivity of the world’s oceans.
 Emphasis is placed on the interactions and interrelationships between physical, chemical, biological and geological processes that contribute to both the stability and the variability of the marine environment.
 CA 3.

 Processes governing the geology, circulation, chemistry and biological productivity of the world’s oceans.
 Emphasis on the interactions and interrelationships of physical, chemical, biological and geological processes that contribute to both the stability and the variability of the marine environment.
 Laboratory experiments, hands-on exercises, and field observations including required cruise on research vessel.
-A fee of $35 is charged for this course.
 CA 3-LAB.

 Two credits.
 Approved medical questionnaire and liability waiver required.
 Godfrey